iakoviid/Embeeded-Systems/README.md

 # Embeeded-Systems
-Implementation of a periodic task and report of test runs on the Raspberrypi Zero W
+Implementation of a network system and report of test runs on the Raspberrypi Zero W

 # Contents
-Embeeded_Homework.pdf Report and analysis of the implementations sampl.c  Periodic task no time correction sampl_cor.c Periodic task with time correction
+Report.pdf Report and analysis of the implementations

+periodicMessaging.c  Periodic generation of messages

+randomtime.c Random generation of messages 1sec<time<2sec